andrazznidar/bbb-player/README.md

 # bbb-player

 Download public BigBlueButton recordings and play them offline.
-Playback is to a great extent based on the [BigBlueButton](https://github.com/bigbluebutton) frontend.
+Playback is to a great extent based on the BigBlueButton frontend called [bbb-playback](https://github.com/bigbluebutton/bbb-playback).

 ### Quickstart: